omarreda22/Forever-Ecommerce/README.md

  ```
  7. go live with [localhost:8000](http://localhost:8000/)

- ** to install on Unix/macOS  [see this document](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments)
+ ### To install on Unix/macOS  [see this document](https://packaging.python.org/en/latest/guides/installing-using-pip-and-virtual-environments)